Objectives of the service

 The SyriUS demonstration project follows on the SyriUS feasibility study, where Maritime Robotics AS and EOMAP GmbH & Co.
 KG investigated the feasibility of services that allows a more efficient and accurate solution to survey bathymetry (water depth), seafloor properties, and seafloor habitats.
 The feasibility study identified that these data currently are often outdated or not available for very shallow water areas.
 By using a combination of satellite-derived data products and in-situ UMS data, SyriUS will allow users to quickly and cost-effectively obtain these data.

-In this demonstration project, EOMAP and Maritime Robotics work to develop previously identified technology gaps and demonstrate the services to potential customers or end users.
-By combining expertise in unmanned maritime systems (UMS) and earth observations (EO), we create a synergetic value-adding chain, which has the technological and economic potential to create a significant improvement on the user's current workflow.
+In this demonstration project, EOMAP and Maritime Robotics have developed and demonstrated the services to potential customers or end users.
+By combining expertise in unmanned maritime systems (UMS) and earth observations (EO), we created a synergetic value-adding chain, which has the technological and economic potential to create a significant improvement on the user's current workflow.

 Users and their needs